FrontendMasters/bootcamp/lessons/layout.md

 <p class="border1">Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.</p>
 ```

 `Width` values: can be anything you want.
+Default is 3px.

 `Style` values: `solid`, `dotted`, `dashed`, `double`, `groove`, `ridge`, `inset`, `outset`.
 Also `none`, `hidden`.
 Without a style, the border will not display.

 `Color` values: Any color you want, written in any format you want!
+Default is black.

 ### `border-radius`